vilcek/GetAndCleaningData/README.md

 -   README.md: this file

--   CodeBook.md: the code book describing the data sources utilized, all data transformations performed, and the output produced.
+-   CodeBook.md: the code book describing the data sources utilized, all data transformations performed and the output produced.
 It also describes naming conventions for activity and feature labels.

 -   run\_analysis.R: an R script that perform the processing and create